Vandalism Defense

 Vandalism cases in Los Angeles are aggressively prosecuted and require expert legal representation to defend successfully.
 If you or a loved one is facing vandalism charges, Los Angeles vandalism defense attorney Jerod Gunsberg can help.
 Mr. Gunsberg has experience and expertise in handling both misdemeanor and felony vandalism cases with gang enhancements.

-Contact criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+Contact criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.